victortxc/victortxc/README.md

 Experience with Developing and deploying applications on AWS, integration with third-party API's and agile methodologies.

-I`m enthusiastic about end-to-end development and what drives me is to create products that improve people`s lives.
+I'm enthusiastic about end-to-end development and what drives me is to create products that improve people's lives.

 Production Engineering - UFRN
 Internet Systems - FIAP